bradh352/ansible-role-network-vxlanevpn/README.md

     * `addresses`: List of addresses for nameservers, e.g. `8.8.8.8` or `2001:4860:4860::8888`
     * `search`: List of search domains, e.g. `internal.example.com`
+* `network_vlans`: Create a vlan interface attached to a vlan-aware bridge in order for the host to be able to participate in the VLAN.
+  * `name`: Interface name to assign for vlan.
+Required.
+  * `vlan`: VLAN id to associate with interface.
+  * `mtu`: MTU.
+Defaults to `1500`.
+Recommended `9000` for Jumbo Frames.
+  * `dhcp`: Default `false`.
+Set to true to use dhcp (also enables ipv6 RA).
+    Cannot be used with `addresses`.
+  * `dhcp_allow_learning`: If dhcp is enabled, this is whether to allow learning of things like routes (including default route), dns, and ntp.
+The default is false as there is an assumption this is a backdoor interface rather than primary.
+  * `addresses`: List of ip (v4 or v6) addresses with subnet mask.
+Cannot be used with `dhcp`.  e.g.: `10.23.45.2/24`, `2600:1234::2/64`
+  * `routes`: List of routes.
+If none specified will only be able to access other machines in the same subnet.
+Typically not used with `dhcp`.
+    * `to`: Subnet to add route for.
+Use `0.0.0.0/0` or `::/0` for default route for ipv4 or ipv6, respectively.
+    * `via`: Gateway to use to access specified subnet. e.g. `10.23.45.1` or `2600:1234::1`
+  * `nameservers`: Dictionary of values for DNS configuration.
+Typically not used with `dhcp`.
+    * `addresses`: List of addresses for nameservers, e.g. `8.8.8.8` or `2001:4860:4860::8888`
+    * `search`: List of search domains, e.g. `internal.example.com`

 ***NOTE***: Typically variables will be placed in the host vars, it is recommended to create a file like `host_vars/host-fqdn.yml` that contains